 Scholarships and prizes

-UTS offers a variety of scholarships and prizes, awarding hundreds of scholarships and prizes to UTS students each year.
+UTS offers a variety of scholarships and prizes, awarded to hundreds of UTS students each year.
 Scholarships vary considerably in terms of their purpose, eligibility criteria and amount.

-Search for scholarships via the scholarship search tool.
+Search for scholarships and prizes via the search tool.

 Search for prizes via the prizes and awards search tool.